Supported Graphics Formats¶

 - Detect Sequences

-- Automatically detects animated image sequences in the selected images (based on file name).
+- Automatically detects image sequences in the selected images (based on the file name).
+Disable this when you do want to get single images that are part of a sequence.

 - File Format